-The explosive recent rise in the value of Pokemon cards has opened the eyes of investors and former collectors looking to get back in the game.
-The original Pokemon base set (1999 1st Edition Shadowless) is the most collectible, with record breaking single card sales happening almost daily on eBay.
+The explosive recent rise in the Pokemon card value has opened the eyes of investors and former collectors looking to get back in the game.
+The original Pokemon base set (1999 1st Edition Shadowless) is the most collectible, with record breaking single card sales happening frequently across all of the auction houses.

-The first step to identify if a card is potentially worth anything substantial is to check its type and rarity.
+The first step to identify Pokemon card value is to check its type and rarity.
 In other words, how likely the card is to come across from any given booster pack or special event, and if it has any special characteristics, such as card material or Pokemon types.

 There are also special types of cards, like the aforementioned special events that sometimes award cards to tournament winners.
 For example, one of the most coveted cards, the Trophy Pikachu Trainer Card, was only given out to competition winners in Japan and is so rare that it is considered priceless due to the lack of sellers.
 And a Pikachu Illustrator card, awarded for a Pokemon award competition, allegedly sold for a cool $90,000 USD.

 While rarity isn’t the only factor in appraising value, it’s certainly a major factor: Some of the highest-selling cards worth tens of thousands of dollars, or considered “priceless” from lack of supply, are only so because of small rarities like misprints or typos.

 As for the more common cards that don’t match any of these characteristics, the consensus advice online is to sell those in bulk.
 Though the individual cards may only be worth a few dollars at most, a complete collection of them can likely fetch a little higher of a price.
 That’s not a terrible idea for someone wanting to get rid of a bunch of common cards and turn a profit.

 Taking your old cards out of the closet and researching to find their current value is the most common way people are getting back into Pokémon.